SanskarPatidar/Docker/layered dockerfile.md

 This XML file is a custom layering configuration for building an optimized Docker image with Spring Boot.
 Its main purpose is to give you fine-grained control over how your application is separated into different layers inside a Docker image.
 This works together with the "layertools" feature and the 3-stage `Dockerfile` we've been using.
 The goal is to maximize Docker's layer caching and make your builds much faster.

-Let's break down what each section is doing.

 ## 1. The `<dependencies>` Section
 This section defines how to handle all the third-party libraries your project depends on.